MezahirMM/ASSIGNMENTS/README.md

-# Assignment1
+# C-Assignments
-Repository for the assignments
+It is a repository for submitting assignments from C programming language class.